 Area personnel should carefully review the survey for discrepancies between what was determined on the ground and what the survey indicates.
 Area personnel will then submit legal descriptions to Land Records staff for accuracy validation.
-Survey errors or inaccuracies must be corrected by the applicant prior to the application moving forward.
+Survey errors or inaccuracies must be corrected by the applicant before the application moves forward.
 Area personnel will send a letter to the applicant requesting corrections or additional information required.

-Once the Area has determined that an application package is complete and contains all the information in Subsection IV, they will prepare a draft Land Board Memo with attachments and draft the disclaimer and/or easement documents.
-The application package, draft documents, and proof of the \$300 application fee will then be forwarded to the Program Manager.
+Once the Area has determined that an application package is complete and contains all the information in Subsection IV, they will forward the letter of request, surveys, legal descriptions, deeds, tax payment history, inspection report, and other documents to the Program Specialist.

-B. Approval/Review by Program Manager
+B. Draft Documents by Program Specialist